 Perform any other duties related to the position of GIS Intern as directed by the Senior GIS Analyst

-Student preference would be a sophomore or junior needing a summer internship from May to August of 2019, however, exact dates could be adjusted.
+Student preference would be a sophomore or junior needing a summer internship from May to August of 2020, however, exact dates could be adjusted.
 Extended part time hours are also possible.

 Students pursuing a degree in Geospatial Science, Geospatial Engineering, Cartography or Geography, or related discipline, with an emphasis in Geographical Information Systems